inesp/inesp.github.io/README.md

 ### Updating gems

-Every so often run `bundle update -all`.
+Every so often run `bundle update --all` and then commit the new generated `Gemfile.lock`.